CSC207-UofT/course-project-the-frank-lloyd-bytes/progress_report.md

 **What Each Group Member Has Been Working On (and future plans):**
 So far…
-Jonah: Wrote the Specifications and the CRC Model
+Jonah: Wrote the Specifications and the CRC Model.
+Maintained project flow.
 Peter: Questioned the CRC Model and specifications for improvement.
-Wrote the skeleton code.
+Wrote the skeleton code and first structure layers
+    implementation in clean code design.
+Moved project forward and helped organize group.
+    Created Kanban card system in git Project(didn't use this phase0).
 Ming: Helped with writing the specifications and the CRC Model.
 Wrote the walkthrough and the report.
 Yanbin: Helped with writing the specifications and the CRC Model.
 Wrote the skeleton code.
+Also corrected layer
+    design issues.
 Kristal: Questioned the CRC Model and specifications for improvement.
 Wrote the walkthrough and the report.
 Jesse: Wrote the test cases for the skeleton code.
+Took a leadership role in organizing group.

 **Future plans…**
 Jonah:
-Peter:
+Peter: With an eye towards expandability, keep the structure clean and agile.
+Look for structural inefficiency in code and workflow.
+Help coding classes and try to get our testing up to a Test Driven model with Jesse.
+Create a project task interface with clearer work assignments to prevent double coding issues.
 Ming: Write classes and interfaces for the code, understand more about what is good design and how to implement.
 Yanbin: Try to learn more about GUI and android development.
 Have a clearer understanding of desgin patterns and desgin principle and apply these to our program.
 Kristal: Improve the design of the app by revising the specifications and better defining the relationship of the classes with each other (+ adding more user case classes).
 Help with the coding.